ruchithavemula/AlgoBook/README.md

  ```
  git push --set-upstream origin new-branch
  ```

+ ### Step 5: Pushing the Code

+ use use git push command to push the code

 ### Step 6: Create Pull Request
 At this point, you are ready to make a pull request to the original repository.